Blog

 The Last Word on Advanced Laboratory Information Systems

-Modern LIS systems are the most important pathology management software.
-They enable lab staff to conduct and manage laboratory work by coordinating sample handling, sample tracking, procedural standardization, data storage, team and resource management, and laboratory billing.
+Modern laboratory information systems are the most important laboratory workflow management software available.
+They enable staff to conduct and manage pathology and clinical lab work by coordinating sample handling, specimen tracking, procedural standardization, data storage, team and resource management, and laboratory billing.

-Modern LIS software has the power to transform an entire lab.
-It’s one of the most valued “team members” in a laboratory, regardless of whether it’s customized anatomic pathology LIS software, molecular LIS software, or a broader LIS system for other clinical lab workflows.
+Modern LIS software can transform an entire lab, serving as one of the most valued team members, whether customized as anatomic pathology LIS software, molecular LIS software, or a broader LIS system.

-See why leading labs trust LigoLab’s advanced LIS system solutions to improve accuracy, efficiency, and profitability.
+See why leading medical labs trust LigoLab's advanced lab information system solutions to improve accuracy, efficiency, and profitability.